Arlene Perly Rae: Career

 Perly Rae was a longtime reviewer of children's literature for the Toronto Star.
 In 1997, she published Everybody's Favourites, a consumer guide to children's literature which evaluated some of the best books in the genre.
 She has also written as a freelancer for The Globe and Mail, Quill and Quire and Maclean's.

-Perly Rae is a past vice-president of the Canadian Jewish Congress. and her interest in the welfare of children has led her to be a part of the national Campaign Against Child Poverty.
+She is a past vice-president of the Canadian Jewish Congress. and her interest in the welfare of children has led her to be a part of the national Campaign Against Child Poverty.
 She has also been on the boards of publisher McClelland and Stewart, the Stratford Festival, and World Literacy of Canada, as well as on the Steering Committee for the United Way of Greater Toronto.
-She is currently co-chairing the YWCA's Elm Centre Capital Campaign, a project set to create 300 units of permanent housing for women and women-led families in Toronto.
 In July 2016, she joined the board of Confederation Centre of the Arts, Canada's National Memorial to the Fathers of Confederation, in Prince Edward Island.

-Perly Rae is frequently invited to give speeches on such diverse topics as literacy, combating racism, and the importance of the arts.